 Here are the remaining films of our 2022/2023 season at The Bacon Theatre.
-A printable PDF version of our latest programme will also shortly be available here.
+A printable PDF version of our latest programme is also available here CFS 2022-23 second season films

 Details of the first films shown in our 2022/2023 season can be found here.